"....he's mine - bought him off a Greek chappie I met in the pub las' year - I lent him to Dumbledore...."

 — J.K.
 Rowling (@jk_rowling) February 6, 2015

-Fluffy seems like a rather common and unimaginative name (more like the name of a cat than a dog).
+Fluffy means "frivolous or silly" (Oxford English Dictionary).
+It seems like a rather common and unimaginative name (more like the name of a cat than a dog), as it describes something that is sweet and insubstantial.
 In Greek mythology, Hades called his three-headed dog Kerberos (Latinized to Cerberus), which is believed to mean "spotted".
-So the original inspiration for Fluffy had an equally uninspired name. (source: Wikipedia)
+So the original inspiration for Fluffy had an equally uninspired name (Wikipedia).

 In Greek mythology, Cerberus is a three-headed dog who guards the entrance to the Underworld (Wikipedia). -BB